indygriffiths/CompaqEasyAccessKeyboardDriver/README.md

 ## Appendix

-### Shop icon
+### Shop button

-The Shop icon has been set to trigger an F16 button press, which can be used in apps like Shortcuts to trigger an action, such as opening a web browser.
+The Shop button has been set to trigger an F16 button press, which can be used in apps like Shortcuts to trigger an action, such as opening a web browser.

 ![Keyboard](img/shortcut.png)

+### Sleep button

+The Sleep button triggers a system lock using the `kHIDUsage_Csmr_ALTerminalLockOrScreensaver` usage, as the original value of `kHIDUsage_GD_SystemSleep` only triggered some of the time.
+It also only showed a dialog asking whether to sleep/restart/shutdown rather than sleeping straight away.

-### Stock keyboard mapping
+### HID keyboard mappings

 These are the HID descriptors of the keys before the driver is applied.
-All keys use a HID usage page of `kHIDPage_Consumer`, except for the re-mapped `Shop` key using `kHIDPage_KeyboardOrKeypad` to simulate a standard key press.
+All keys use a HID usage page of `kHIDPage_Consumer`, except for the re-mapped `Shop` key using `kHIDPage_KeyboardOrKeypad` to simulate a standard key press, or the `Sleep` button which is re-mapped from `kHIDPage_GeneralDesktop` to `kHIDPage_Consumer` to support the Lock action.

 Any blank keys don't have an applicable HID descriptor, and I haven't figured out a nice way of getting a USB-PS/2 adapter working for those keys.